gramineproject/graphene/Pal/src/host/Linux-SGX/tools/README.rst

   This is a decimal string.
 - ``RA_TLS_ISV_SVN`` (optional) -- verify that the server enclave has this ``ISV_SVN``.
 This is a decimal string.

+The four SGX measurements above may be also verified via a user-specified callback with the signature ``int (*callback)(char* mrenclave, char* mrsigner, char* isv_prod_id, char* isv_svn)``.
+This callback must be registered via ``ra_tls_measurement_callback()``.
+The measurements from the received SGX quote are passed as four arguments.
+It is up to the user to implement the correct verification of SGX measurements in this callback (e.g., by comparing against expected values stored in a central database).

+The library also uses the following SGX-specific environment variable:

-- ``RA_TLS_ALLOW_OUTDATED_TCB`` (optional) -- whether to allow outdated TCB as returned in the IAS attestation report or returned by the DCAP verification library.
-Any value that is not ``0/false`` means "allow outdated TCB".
+- ``RA_TLS_ALLOW_OUTDATED_TCB_INSECURE`` (optional) -- whether to allow outdated TCB as returned in the IAS attestation report or returned by the DCAP verification library.
+Values ``1/true/TRUE`` mean "allow outdated TCB".
+Note that allowing outdated TCB is **insecure** and should be used only for debugging and testing.
 Outdated TCB is not allowed by default.

 The library uses the following EPID-specific environment variables if available: